Steveiwonder/DataMasker/README.md

 You must define the gender column and then tell your target column to use this when generating data.

-Here we are saying, use the column "Gender" when generating data for "FirstName".We then include the "Gender" column but tell it to be ignored by the `IDataMasker`, it is purley there as a dependency to "FirstName"
+Here we are saying, use the column "Gender" when generating data for "FirstName".
+We then include the "Gender" column but tell it to be ignored by the `IDataMasker`, it is purley there as a dependency to "FirstName".

 ```json
 "columns": [